Besov class via heat semigroup on Dirichlet spaces III: BV functions and sub-Gaussian heat kernel estimates: Examples

 \subsection{Fractional spaces}

-We conclude the paper with some results about the BV class for an explicit class of examples, the nested fractals.
-These are defined in \cite{Lind,FitzsimmonsHamblyKumagai} and represent an important class of examples of finitely ramified, self-similar, fractional metric spaces that support fractional diffusions in the sense of Barlow (\cite[Definition 3.2]{Ba98}, but see also Section~\ref{ssec:Barlowspaces}).
+Nested fractals represent an important class of examples of finitely ramified, self-similar, fractional metric spaces that support fractional diffusions in the sense of Barlow (\cite[Definition 3.2]{Ba98}, and see also Section~\ref{ssec:Barlowspaces}).
 We omit the technical definition for the sake of brevity, but note that two standard nested fractals that exemplify the behavior seen in this class are the Vicsek set and the Sierpinski gasket shown in Figures~\ref{fig-Vicsek} and~\ref{fig-SG}.

 Our BV theory applies to these examples in its entirety, i.e.\ Assumption~\ref{assumpt:wBEatcrit} is satisfied.
 In particular, we have a weak Bakry-\'Emery inequality $wBE(\kappa)$ with $\kappa=d_W-d_H>0$ by virtue of Theorem~\ref{thm-xBE-FD}.
 According to Theorem~\ref{estimate kappa alpha} we then have $\alpha_1^*\leq \beta_1=1-\kappa/d_W=d_H/d_W$.
 However the converse is established by the following theorem.